PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 - Transaction logs - Rankup and player joins would be good to take these messages out of the console.

-- When placing a mine, it spams resets while it's setting up the liner and the primary mine.
-May be an issue with zero block resets and having zero block counts remaining.
-May want to initially set the block counts to something like 1, then after the mine is done being laid out, then reset it.
-When it's in "tracer" mode, no blocks exist that can be broken, so a value of 1 cannot be decreased.i

 - TEST: Add nbt support to gui menus.
 Issue with rankup not getting the correct ladder name.
   - Partially added and is working.
 Expand to other menu options, which will be time consuming.